Reading time: 5 minutes

 Not quite 60

-If you access your superannuation early, even if you have reached your superannuation preservation age and meet a condition of release, you will need to calculate your taxable and tax-free proportions when you withdraw a lump sum.
-You will only pay tax on the taxable proportion of your lump sum.
-Your tax-free component is the total of all the non-concessional contributions you have made to your superannuation fund over the years.
+If you access your super early, even if you have reached your preservation age and meet a condition of release, you will need to calculate your taxable and tax-free portions when you withdraw a lump sum.
+You will only pay tax on the taxable portion of your lump sum.
+Your tax-free component is the total of all the non-concessional contributions you have made to your super fund over the years.

-For the taxable portion you can withdraw up to the low rate cap, which will also be tax-free.
-This is currently $205,000 but will increase to $210,000 next financial year.
+For the taxable portion you can withdraw up to the low-rate cap tax free.
+This is currently $215,000 but will increase to $225,000 in 2021/22.
 This amount is indexed in line with movements in Average Weekly Ordinary Time Earnings (AWOTE) in increments of $5,000 and is rounded down.

 Any amounts above the low-rate threshold will be taxed at 17%, or your marginal tax rate, whichever is lower.
 The 17% includes the Medicare levy.